PsyTeachR/ads-v1/docs/04-data.md

 ## Set-up

-Create a new project for the work we'll do in this chapter named <code class='path'>04-data</code>:
+Create a new project for the work we'll do in this chapter named <code class='path'>04-data</code>.
 Then, create and save a new R Markdown document named `data.Rmd`, get rid of the default template text, and load the above packages in the set-up code chunk.
 You should have all of these packages installed already but if you get the message `Error in library(x) : there is no package called ‘x’`, please refer to Chapter\ \@ref(install-package).

-We'd recommend making a new code for each different activity, and using the white space to make notes on any errors you make, things you find interesting, or questions you'd like to ask the course team.
+We'd recommend making a new code chunk for each different activity, and using the white space to make notes on any errors you make, things you find interesting, or questions you'd like to ask the course team.

 ## Built-in data {#builtin}